Careers360 Logo

 Definition Of Spermatogenesis

-Spermatogenesis is the process of formation of sperm cells in the body of male organisms.
-The process is in connection with the need for sexual reproduction and the propagation of genetic material from one generation to the other.
+Spermatogenesis is the process of forming sperm cells in the bodies of male organisms.
+The process is in connection with the need for sexual reproduction and the propagation of genetic material from one generation to the next.

-Spermatogenesis is a process by which sexual reproduction is realised through the provision of male gametes for fertilization.
+Spermatogenesis is a process by which sexual reproduction is realised through the provision of male gametes for fertilisation.
 In the absence of effective production and maturation of the sperm, successful reproduction is not possible.
-Thus, it is indispensable for the survival of species.
+Thus, it is indispensable for the survival of the species.

 Spermatogenesis happens inside the seminiferous tubules of the testes.
-Tightly coiled, they provide a special environment where the sperm cells develop and mature with the aid of different cell types and hormones.
+Tightly coiled, they provide a special environment where the sperm cells develop and mature with the help of different cell types and hormones.
+After sperm are produced in the seminiferous tubules, they pass through the male sex accessory ducts for maturation and transport.

 Spermatocytogenesis